smokindope/TFMS-TV-Panel-V1.0.2-Cloudflare-SQL-Extra-Proxies-/README.md

 * **Masking Stream Urls:** Only the built in proxy option will mask the real stream urls, All other options will show the real stream url.
 * **Responsibility:** It is entirely your responsibility to use this application legally and responsibly.

-## Whats New In - Panel v1.0.3
-* **In this update:** Some url encoding if you choose the built in proxy & Dedicated update button in the settings tab.

 ---

 ## 📸 Screenshots